Online Videoconference Appointments

 - Click on "Start or Join Online Consultation."

 - Your consultant will join you online at the start of the consultation.
+If you don’t immediately see your consultant, wait a few minutes for them to join in case they are having technical difficulties.

 - You must have a working microphone to talk with your consultant, and you can also use video and text-chat.